ripudamanjit/ChatWave/README.md

 Create dynamic chat rooms and broadcast to shared topics.

+### 🛡️ High-Performance Content Moderation
+Uses the **Aho-Corasick Algorithm** (Trie-based) to instantly filter prohibited words in O(N) time, ensuring a safe and respectful environment.

 ### 💾 Cloud Persistence

-MongoDB Atlas stores all chat history securely.
+MongoDB Atlas stores all chat history securely, ensuring no message is ever lost.

 ### 🎨 Responsive UI

-WhatsApp-inspired layout using Flexbox & Grid.
+Modern, WhatsApp-inspired layout with premium SVG icons for a sleek user experience.

 ------------------------------------------------------------------------